Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

    watcherId = calendar.addChangeListener(watcher);
    ```

 4. To stop the notifications, use the `removeChangeListener()` method:

    ```
    function cancelWatch() {
        calendar.removeChangeListener(watcherId);
    }
    ```

+## Related Information
+* Dependencies
+  - Tizen 2.4 and Higher for Mobile
+  - Tizen 4.0 and Higher for Wearable